ipw969/370Project/Documentation/Milestone 5 Submission files/Readme.txt

 12.Running Success Scenario #8 ~ Using the MovieScheduler to edit a scene.
 13.Running Success Scenario #9 ~ Using the MovieScheduler to remove a volunteer from the script.
 14.Running Success Scenario #10 ~ Using the MovieScheduler to remove equipment from the script.
+15.Running Success Scenario #11 ~ using the MovieScheduler to edit equipment in the script.

 0. Introduction
 ---------------